AlphaSoji/Palmoria-Group-HR-Analysis_DSA/README.md

    **2. Show insights on ratings based on gender**

+        44% - 420 people were rated Average.
+19% - 180 rated Good.
+14% - 131 rated Poor.
+10% - 90 rated Very Good.
+6% - 54 People rated Very Poor.
+8% - 71 were Unrated.
+        This same partern of ratings holds true accross the board for all the genders.

    **3. Analyze the company’s salary structure.
 Identify if there is a gender pay gap.
         If there is, identify the department and regions that should be the focus of management.**

+        There is no Gender pay gap in the company.
+The aggregated salary for Male was $34.8million and Female $31.8million.
+This could easily be explained by head count            difference between the 2 genders( Male: 465.
+Female: 441).
+The same applies to the Nonbinary staff: Just 4% of total.
+Nonbinary salary is also about 4% of total.

    **4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000.**

    **Does Palmoria meet this requirement?**

+   No. Palmoria does not meet the $90,000 minimum wage requirement.
+The average salary accross board is $73,700.
+Which less than $90,000.
+Only the Accounts department in      Lagos have an average salary of $93,500 (Slightly above the minimum wage).
+       - Overall.

+       - Lagos.

    **Show the pay distribution of employees grouped by a band of $10,000.
 For example: How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000, etc.?
      Also visualize this by regions.**